 In the simplest terms diminished value is the difference in what something is worth before and after an accident.
-That being said, there are three different versions of diminished value and they cannot be used interchangeably.
+There are three different versions of diminished value and they are not interchangeable.

 - Repair Related Diminished Value – as the wording indicates, this type of diminished value is the result of erroneous or incomplete repairs that significantly reduce an item’s appraisal.

 - Immediate Diminished Value – this term is least often used; it describes the change in an item’s worth immediately before and after an accident before any repairs are made.
 This assumes that repairs will not be made before resale occurs.